NicholasStern/Dotua/docs/documentation.md

 ### Vector
 *Vector* is a subclass of *Node*.
 Every vector variable consists of a 1-d numpy array to store the values and a 2-d numpy array to store the jacobian matrix.
 User can use index to acess specific element in a *Vector* instance.
 And operations between elements in the same vector instance and operations between vectors are implemented by overloading the operators of the class.
-For *Vector* class, the elementary functions such as exponential functions and trig functions have not been implemented in the operator class yet.
-(But basic operations such as '+', '-', '*', '/', '**' are supported for *Vector* class now.)

 ## AutoDiff Initializer

-The AutoDiff class functions as a **Node** factory, allowing the user to initialize variables for the sake of constructing arbitray functions.
+The AutoDiff class functions as a **Node** factory, allowing the user to initialize variables for the sake of constructing arbitrary functions.
 Because the **Node** class serves only as an interface for the *Scalar* and *Vector* classes, users should not instantiate objects of the *Node* class directly.
 Thus, we define the *AutoDiff* class in the following way to allow users to initialize